-In today's world of distance learning, delivery of course materials on demand is shifted to E-delivery for low cost and high efficiency.
+THE distance education, delivery of course materials and assessment is shifted to E-delivery for low cost and high efficiency.
 Since transactions in such cases transcend the boundaries of states and countries, it may become difficult to trace maliciously behaving transacting parties.
-Moreover, since transactions are made over public channels such as the world-wide web, information security becomes a major barrier to the success of such Etransactions.
-This situation leads to major research efforts on information security services, viz., confidentiality, integrity, availability, authentication and non-repudiation.
-Among these, non-repudiation is a security service that creates, collects validates and maintains the cryptographic evidences to support settlement of possible dispute among the transacting parties.
-The transacting parties will have more confidence in taking part in E-learning with the provision of non-repudiation service.
-Two or more parties involved in a commercial transaction can identify their activities as a sequence of message exchanges, or in short a protocol.
-During these exchanges in the protocol, a nonrepudiation service protects all transacting parties from false denial of having been involved in the transaction.
+Moreover, since transactions are made over public channels such as the world-wide web, information security becomes a major barrier to the success of such cases.
+This situation leads to major research efforts on information security services. viz., confidentiality, integrity, availability, authentication and non-repudiation.
+Among these, nonrepudiation is a security service that creates, collects validates and maintains the cryptographic evidences to support settlement of possible dispute among the transacting parties.
+The transacting parties will have more confidence in taking part in E-assessment with the provision of nonrepudiation service.
+During these exchanges in the protocol, a non-repudiation service protects all transacting parties from false denial of having been involved in the transaction.
 The fairness of these protocols of transaction is the way that guarantees that either all the parties obtained what they want or none do.
-The issue of fairness is becoming increasingly important in fast growing scenario of E-learning, Egovernance; broadly E-commerce.
-The current proliferation of on-line activities makes it difficult for a user to establish the credibility of a counter party in a commercial transaction on the internet.
-So E-learning protocols are required to provide mutual guarantees to the protocol participants and ensure fairness.
+The issue of fairness is becoming increasingly important in fast growing scenario of E-learning, Eassessment, E-governance etc. The current proliferation of on-line activities makes it difficult for a user to establish the credibility of a counter party in a commercial transaction on the internet.
+So E-assessment protocols are required to provide mutual guarantees to the protocol participants and ensure fairness.
 As a result, fairness of these protocols has become an important field of research.
 A common approach to ensure fairness is to include a Trusted Third Party (TTP) in the transactions, in Inline, Online or Offline mode.
-In
+In many of these TTP-based protocols, some important application specific properties are maintained.
+But, the